fabridigua/EyeDraw/README.md

 3. **Drawing**

    The user can draw!
-There are two interaction modes, which can be activated with the `space` key: the "*Pointer Mode*" in witch the user can move the cursor in the canvas without drawing and the "*Paint Mode*" in which the user can draw by moving the eyes on the canvas.
+There are two interaction modes, which can be activated with the `space` key: the "*Pointer Mode*" in witch the user can move the cursor in the canvas without drawing and the "*Paint Mode*" in which the user can draw by moving the eyes on the canvas[^bignote].
 At any time the user can:

    - Change the interaction mode with `space` key
    - Clean the canvas with `c` key